RedditRecs

 Reddit Icon

-Nearby-Yogurtcloset1 • 20 days ago
+Nearby-Yogurtcloset1 • about 2 months ago

 Nice review.
 I got it also and I have also had a lot of other watches.
 I love it!
 Yes, the battery is not the usual Garmin, but without AOD, and let's face it - why do you need a watch on when you're not looking at it?
 Without AOD, I easily get 6 days with daily 30 minutes GPS, activities, stop watch, sleep, stress monitoring all day, messages, flashlight use, music control, green light at night, etc. The UI, lens, build, and form factor are brilliant!
 I've always found irritation with some Garmin UI like the Forerunner 570 that I tried, but this is great.
 Also, it is less than half the weight of the Apple watch Ultra - less than half!
 This is the lightest watch I've probably ever owned which includes plastic Timex quartz watches for many years.
 Certainly the thinnest.
 Thinner than my Swiss quartz.
 Sooo comfortable and useful.
 It may not be the super adventure watch if you go ultra marathoning and the like for days, but I don't.
 I may do a 10k though or a long hike and it excells at that (see DC rainmaker, or Chase the summit reviews).
 I could never wear a Forerunner 970, or a Fenix 8.
 They are just too big.
 Great watch.